 Buffer is one of the longest-running social media tools aimed primarily at scheduling posts.
 It supports Facebook, Twitter, LinkedIn, and Instagram, and Pro users can schedule Pinterest updates too.

 If it’s a complete solution to all of your social media management needs that you’re after, Hootsuite is the tool for you.
-The app is compatible with over 35 social networks, including Facebook, YouTube, Instagram, Pinterest, and Twitter.
+The app is compatible with over 35 social media networks, including Facebook, YouTube, Instagram, Pinterest, and Twitter.
 More network connections are available through the Hootsuite app directory, a user-maintained database of extensions (which can be hit or miss).

 Another complete social media management package is Sendible, which shines in the area of lead generation.
 It has a tool that lets you select which keywords you want to target, optional inclusions and words you want to exclude, and where the posts were made.
 You can then browse the list of relevant keyword results from your dashboard or have them automatically emailed to you on a daily or weekly basis.
 You can even choose to just receive the positive or negative alerts.

-The social media management tools that are most popular can streamline your workflows, help you save some time and even ensure your content reaches the right audience at the right time, with Hootsuite, Buffer, and Canva leading the way.
+The best social media management tools that are most popular can streamline your workflows, help you save some time and even ensure your content reaches the right audience at the right time, with Hootsuite, Buffer, and Canva leading the way.

 Hootsuite is one of the best social media management tools for creating and managing campaigns.
 Instead of managing all of the platforms manually, you just open Hootsuite and handle them from one dashboard.
 That social media dashboard can be used for lots of things, including scheduling messages, managing multiple profiles, and tracking conversations.

 Buffer is another popular tool.
 Many Marketers share posts on a set schedule to get better results and drive more traffic to their website.
 You can add a specific time to share your content in a few clicks.